atlan-antillia/EfficientNet-MonkeyPox/README.md

-# EfficientNet-MonkeyPox
-EfficientNetV2 MonkeyPox Classification
+# EfficientNet MonkeyPox

 <h2>
-1 EfficientNetV2 MonkeyPox Classification (Updated: 2022/08/02)
+1 EfficientNetV2 MonkeyPox Skin Lesion Detection (Updated: 2022/08/05)
 </h2>

-This is a simple MonkeyPox Classification project based on <b>efficientnetv2</b> in <a href="https://github.com/google/automl">Brain AutoML</a>
+This is a simple MonkeyPox Skin Lesion Detection project based on <b>efficientnetv2</b> in <a href="https://github.com/google/automl">Brain AutoML</a>
 The MonkeyPox dataset used here has been taken from the following web site:<br>
  <a href="https://www.kaggle.com/datasets/nafin59/monkeypox-skin-lesion-dataset">Monkeypox Skin Lesion Dataset</a>
 <br>